CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

     `7z a -p "shortname-src_encrypted.7z" "shortname-src.zip"` Note that `7z` files cannot be unzipped with `unzip`.

-- You can then move the file `shortname-src_encrypted.7z` to the folder `download_preview` on Puhti.
+- You can then move the file `shortname-src_encrypted.7z` to the folder `download_preview` on CSC’s computing environment.

 - Tell CSC about the data in `download_preview`, to be uploaded to the download service.
 CSC staff will decrypt the data only after transferring it to the download service.
 (They will be able to locate the correct password by the resource's shortname.)